keith-merchant-ibm/vpc-on-classic-1/known-limitations.md

 * {{site.data.keyword.vpc_short}} does not support multicast or broadcast domains.
 * {{site.data.keyword.vpc_short}} does not provide end-to-end encryption.
 * A VPC cannot be peered with other VPCs natively.
 It is possible to connect VPCs using VPN gateways, floating IPs, or {{site.data.keyword.tg_full_notm}}.
     - With both VPN gateways and floating IPs, there is no automatic route advertisement between the two VPCs.
 Static routes must be used in each VPC to enable Layer-3 connectivity between the two VPCs.
-See [Using VPN with your VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc#vpn-example) for how to achieve VPC-to-VPC connectivity using this method.
+See [Using VPN with your VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc) for how to achieve VPC-to-VPC connectivity using this method.
     - With {{site.data.keyword.tg_full_notm}}, it advertises the root subnets of each VPC, allowing traffic to be routed without the use of static routes.
 For more information, see [Getting started with {{site.data.keyword.tg_full_notm}}](/docs/transit-gateway?topic=transit-gateway-getting-started).
 * Cloud Service Endpoints are not supported by VPC.
-See [Service endpoints available for IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc) for services that are available.
+See [Service endpoints available for IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc).

 ### Compute
 {: VSI-unsupported-features-and-use-cases}